GI Rights Network: History

 The Network began in 1994 as a coalition of several organizations which were already providing military counseling independently.
 The founding members saw benefit in combining resources and services to advertise one nationwide toll free number for counseling which was collectively staffed by the member organizations.

 In the fall of 2006, the Network member groups incorporated the GI Rights Network as an educational non-profit organization.
 The Network member organizations adopted bylaws and elected a board of directors in 2009.

+In 2026, the 24-hour hotline recorded double the amount of calls since the Iran was began and the Network was run though the help of the Center on Conscience and War and the Quaker House organizations.

 In the news

 In Harper's Magazine March 2005 Kathy Dobie's cover story "AWOL in America" cites the GI Rights Network as "a national referral and counseling service for military personnel," and uses its counselors as sources for the story.
 "On August 23, 2004, I interviewed Robert Dove, a burly, bearded Quaker, in the Boston offices of the American Friends Service Committee, one of the groups involved with the hot line.
 Dove told me of getting frantic calls from the parents of recruits, and of recruits who are so appalled by basic training that they "can't eat, they literally vomit every time they put a spoon to their mouths, they're having nightmares and wetting their beds."

-In a Chicago Public Radio Interview "Going AWOL – A Hotline that Helps GIs Consider Their Options," (12-12-06) GI Rights counselor, Steve Woolford, explains the reasons why many servicemen and women go AWOL from military service.
+In a Chicago Public Radio Interview "Going AWOL – A Hotline that Helps GIs Consider Their Options," GI Rights counselor, Steve Woolford, explains the reasons why many servicemen and women go AWOL from military service.

 In her second place Hearst Journalism Award Winning features piece "Sincere Disapproval" author Leah Lohse references the GI Rights Network for its expertise in dealing with conscientious objection.
 The story gives a view into the beliefs and struggles of one particular conscientious objector.

 A USA Today story on 4/1/2009, "Army investigating unfit soldiers sent to war," cited The GI Rights Hotline for assisting servicemembers who were being deployed with disabilities and other medical problems.

 [Army Sgt.
 Jesse] Raymo said he and others had exhausted their efforts to complain to supervisors and felt their only recourse was working with the GI Rights Hotline to draft a petition outlining their claims of mistreatment to send to members of Congress.
 He said more than 200 signatures have been gathered, most of them from civilians, and another petition signing event is being planned.

-GI Rights counselor, Bill Galvin, was interviewed in an NPR story about National Guard members who are objecting to being assigned to police demonstrations.
+Bill Galvin, a GI Rights Hotline counselor, was interviewed in a June 2020 NPR story about National Guard members who are objecting to being assigned to police demonstrations.